Kisner aims to correct poor major record with a victory

 “When I was playing mini-tours and was broke, that’s the only place I could afford to buy a house and I went back there,” he said, adding he had no plans to move.
 “I love it.”

-As he sleeps on Friday night pondering his share of the lead, Kisner knows the job is far from done.
+As he sleeps on Friday night pondering his lofty position, Kisner knows the job is far from done.

 “The next step is competing and winning major championships.
 I think a big step is just understanding that no lead is safe.”